 Michigan DNR's Statement

 "Transporting firewood also transports insects and diseases.
-Emerald Ash Borer, an invasive insect that has impacted nearly 10 million trees throughout southeast Michigan, is perhaps the most prominent threat to Michigan's forests, but it is not alone.
-Beech bark disease, Dutch elm disease and gypsy moths are the top threats in a growing list of firewood hitchhikers."
+Emerald Ash Borer, an invasive insect that has impacted nearly 10 million trees throughout southeast Michigan, is one of the most prominent threats to Michigan's forests, but it is not alone.
+Oak wilt, Beech bark disease and Asian longhorned beetle are the top threats in a growing list of firewood hitchhikers."